-Man charged with assaulting taxi driver in New Hampshire
+Police: NH man used pocketknife to attack taxi driver

 CONCORD, N.H.
-(AP) - A New Hampshire man has charged with assaulted a taxi driver with a pocketknife, authorities said Saturday.
+(AP) - A New Hampshire man has been charged with assaulting a taxi driver with a pocketknife, authorities said Saturday.

 New Hampshire State Police said the taxi driver told authorities that he was assaulted by a passenger while driving on Interstate 89 in Concord on Friday.
 The driver was able to pull over and the two fought on the side of the roadway before the driver escaped, police said.